ykxvqze/bash_projects/README.md

 ## CLI plot

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/cliplot.sh">cliplot.sh</a>: tool for plotting a time series (numerical sequence) within the CLI without needing an X window system to view the plot.
 The plot is 'painted' top-level down in the CLI, line-by-line.
 The result is a stem plot delineating the function to be plotted.
-This tool is useful for quick assessment of values such as CPU or memory usage over time, e.g. as displayed via `top` (see Examples in script); basic plot statistics are also displayed.
+This tool is useful for quick assessment of values such as CPU or memory usage over time, e.g. as displayed via `top` (see 'Examples' in script); basic plot statistics are also displayed.

 ```bash
 $ ./cliplot.sh 1 4 9 16 25 36 49 64 81 100